socketry/console/guides/command-line/readme.md

 # Command Line

-The `console` gem can be controlled using the command line by specifying environment varaibles.
+This guide explains how the `console` gem can be controlled using environment variables.

 ## Environment Variables